Contractor Payment Terms | Everything You Need to Know

 In the construction industry, contractor payment terms are as important as hiring professional contractors.
 A lack of a payment agreement or a poorly designed one can lead to project delays and, in some cases, project termination.

-In this article, we will explore what contract payment terms are, what are the key points to consider, and how to streamline payments with enhanced flexibility.
+In this article, we will explore what contract payment terms are, what the key points to consider are, and how to streamline payments with enhanced flexibility.

 Table of Contents